luz-ojeda/cook-api/README.md

 .NET-based application that serves as a simple and convenient platform for managing and retrieving cooking recipes.

+A live version of a web app using the API can be found [here](https://cook-web-weathered-thunder-7639.fly.dev/) and the repository for the front end [here](https://github.com/luz-ojeda/cook-web).

 ## Features

 - Recipe discovery: Read operation for recipes (update, delete and creation work in progress).